acronis/ui-component-library/packages/ui/src/components/icon/icon.md

 The icons are tree-shakable, so only the icons that are used in the project will be included in the final bundle.

 <<< @/demos/icons/IconTreeShaking.vue

-If your tooling does not support tree-shaking, you can import the icons directly from the package:

-<<< @/demos/icons/IconTreeShakingDeep.vue